Collection of Personally Identifiable Information

 Use of Personally Identifiable Information

-We may use your personally identifiable information and other information we collect about you for purposes described in this policy or disclosed to you on RD sites or in connection with our services.
+We may use your personally identifiable information and other information we collect about you for purposes described in this policy or disclosed to you on TMBI Sites or in connection with our services.
 For example, we may use your information to:

 Reader’s Digest may save your credit card information for use when you log in to make future purchases.

 Reader’s Digest may store and process personal information in the United States and other countries.

 Reader’s Digest may share your PII for the following purposes and under the following circumstances.

 • We may share your PII with our affiliates, our technical consultants, third-party auditors and other third parties who act on our behalf, for example, to make TMBI Sites available, enhance their functionality, or provide associated services and/or who deal with you in delivering content, samples, products, and gifts and prizes, have access to and may use this information to provide us with services.

 • Occasionally, Reader’s Digest may make names and postal addresses we collect through the TMBI Sites along with certain other information about you such as your interest in particular health or lifestyle topics available to reputable companies whose products and/or services may interest you, unless you opt out of being included in our postal mailing list.
 (See the section below on opting out of postal mailings).

 • We may transfer your personally identifiable information and other information in connection with or during negotiation of any merger, financing, acquisition or dissolution, transaction or proceeding involving sale, transfer, divestiture or disclosure of all or a portion of our business or assets to another company.